How to Send an E-mail With a Previous Date

 - Click Add and enter the account information for the email account you are going to create on your domain.

 For setting up the actual mail transfers, you will need to get information from the ISP with whom you’ve registered the domain.
 As I said, this isn’t a simple process and I’ve only given you the very basics here.

 4. Using Inspect Element to Modify Webmail

 If you are using Gmail or another webmail client, use Google Chrome’s Inspect Element feature to temporarily modify the HTML code that displays an email on the screen, then take a screenshot of the displayed email to prove that the email has a particular date on it.

-- First, open the email you want to modify in your Gmail account.
+- Open the email you want to modify in your Gmail account.

 - Right-click on the displayed date and select Inspect from the context menu.

 - Double-click on the time text under gridcell in the Element Inspector and change the text to the date and time you want the email to display.
 The text in the email itself changes when you hit Return in the Inspector.

 - Quickly take a screenshot.
 The element will only display for a couple of seconds before Chrome changes it back to what the source HTML tells it is the true text.